rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

 #### Exploration 8

-The following method is just a little redirect from the API, received into a private method, to start the work:
+The following method is just a little redirect from the RPC API call, received into a private method, to start the work:

 *nova.conductor.manager.ComputeTaskManager.live_migrate_instance* ->
 {% highlight python %}